RinkaGI/Stacklang/README.md

 *exit* Ends the program.
 #### Input and Output
-*input* Reads a number from the user
+*input* Reads a number from the user, params: verbose | no.verbose

-*show.current.value* Print the value in the current position
+*show.current.value* Print the value in the current position, params: verbose | no.verbose

-*show.current.position* Print the index of the current position
+*show.current.position* Print the index of the current position, params: verbose | no.verbose

+*print* Print a string, params: "string" | "number" (COMPULSORY "")
 #### Math
 *add* Adds the numbers of the 2 numbers behind the position and creates a new position with the value (the pointer goes to the new position auto)